stinodego/python-ci/README.md

 # Standard Python project CI setup

-There are many choices you can make in setting up continuous integration for your Python project.
+There are many ways to set up continuous integration for your Python project.
 This is my personal flavour of doing things.
 Feel free to pick-and-choose the parts that you like.

 This README includes some justification and references for the choices made in this setup.